Radiolab Investigates Our ‘Magical Organs’

 It was that last word, gonads—and a researcher who referred to them as “magical organs”—that sent Radiolab producer and host Molly Webster on a quest to reignite our fascination with embryonic development, X and Y chromosomes, and reproduction.
 The first few episodes of the limited-run series called Radiolab: Gonads are out now, and Molly joins Ira here to talk about it.

-Molly Webster is a producer and host for Radiolab in New York, New York.
+Molly Webster is a producer and guest host of WNYC’s Radiolab in New York, New York.

 IRA FLATOW: Now, if you want to dial back on the way back machine to this next one, I want you to think back to school, right.
 You’re sitting in the sex ed class, health class, maybe for some of you, where movies like this one may have been the soundtrack.